butcherpete/magpie/source/film/italian/poliziotteschi.rst

 - Fear in the City (Paura in città, 1976)
 - The Big Racket (Il grande racket, 1976)
 - Strange Shadows in an Empty Room also known as Blazing Magnum (Una magnum special per Tony Saitta, 1976)
-- Live Like a Cop, Die Like a Man (Uomini si nasce poliziotti si muore, 1976)
+- :emphasis:`Uomini si nasce poliziotti si muore`, 1976
 - Rome Armed to the Teeth (Roma a mano armata, 1976)
 - Free Hand for a Tough Cop (Il trucido e lo sbirro, 1976)
 - Colt 38 Special Squad (Quelli della Calibro 38, 1976)